SALP Chapter 4

 "But our homeland is Roas?"

 So Lanthe didn't know much either.
-She only learned from the adults that she was a troublemaker who resembled her mother, whose face she couldn't even remember.
+She only knew from adults that she was a troublemaker who resembled her mother, whose face she couldn't remember.

 "Fool!
-What would be good about our kingdom being revived?
-It means we wouldn't have to hide and live in a small land.
-We could live freely in a wider and more prosperous world."
+What's good about our kingdom being restored?
+We won't have to hide in a small land.
+We can live freely in a wider, more abundant world."

-The smart daughter of the village chief had said such things, but Lanthe couldn't understand her words either.
+The village chief's clever daughter had said such things once, but Lanthe couldn't understand her words either.

-Right now she was free and the world was wide and prosperous enough.
-Even if she ran around all day, she couldn't see all of the village and forest.
-The livestock kept having babies, and the fruits that ripened in the forest grew back immediately even after the villagers picked and ate them all.
+Right now I'm already free and the world is wide enough and abundant.
+Even if I run around all day I can't see all of the village and forest.
+The livestock keep bearing young, and the berries growing in the forest grow back immediately even after the villagers pick them all.

-Lanthe couldn't understand the hearts of people who loved a kingdom they had never seen.
-She couldn't understand at all why they should be interested in a destroyed kingdom.
+Lanthe couldn't understand the hearts of people who loved a kingdom they'd never seen.
+She couldn't understand at all why she should care about a destroyed kingdom.

 "Lanthe, let's play!
 Let's go sledding!"